RituBorad/Kick-starter-data-analysis/README.md

 * Used conditional formatting to fill each cell in the `state` column with a different color, depending on whether the associated campaign was successful, failed, or canceled, or is currently live.

-* Created a new column O called `Percent Funded` that uses a formula to uncover how much money a campaign made to reach its initial goal.
+* Created a new column Q called `Percent Funded` that uses a formula to uncover how much money a campaign made to reach its initial goal.

     * Used conditional formatting to fill each cell in the `Percent Funded` column using a three-color scale.
 The scale starts at 0 and is a dark shade of red, transitioning to green at 100, and blue at 200.

-* Created a new column P called `Average Donation` that uses a formula to uncover how much each backer for the project paid on average.
+* Created a new column R called `Average Donation` that uses a formula to uncover how much each backer for the project paid on average.

 * Created two new columns, one called `Category` at Q and another called `Sub-Category` at R, which use formulas to split the `Category and Sub-Category` column into two parts.